 Changes in questionnaire.
 FFRDCs are asked to provide R&D expenditures by source of funding and character of work.
-In FY 2010, NSF revised the survey to include three new questions requesting expenditures funded by ARRA, expenditures by type of cost, and total operating budget.
+In FY 2010, NSF revised the survey to include three new questions requesting expenditures funded by the American Recovery and Reinvestment Act of 2009 (ARRA), expenditures by type of cost, and total operating budget.